AlSaimun/MCP-Postman-API/README.md

 A powerful **Model Context Protocol (MCP) server** that generates REST API boilerplate code for 6 major frameworks and automatically syncs with Postman Collections.
 Built with **SOLID principles**, **design patterns**, and **enterprise-grade architecture**.

+**Works with any MCP-compatible IDE:** VS Code, Cursor, Windsurf, Zed, IntelliJ IDEA, and more!

 ## 🚀 Supported Frameworks

 - **Django** (Python + Django REST Framework)